Agoric/documentation/main/repl/timerServices.md

 - Returns: `{ Notifier<Timestamp> }`

 Creates and returns a `Notifier` object.
-It repeatedly delivers updates at times that are a multiple of the passed-in `interval` value, with the first update happening the value of `delay` after the notifier is created.
+It repeatedly delivers updates at times that are a multiple of the provided `interval` value, with the first update happening after the provided `delay` value.

 ```
 command[30] E(home.localTimerService).makeNotifier(5_000n,10_000n)